 Just as with people, it’s not good for your dog’s health to take them on a particularly long, hilly, or fast run when they haven’t even been trail running before or built up their physical endurance sufficiently.

-Even if they’re used to running on the pavement around town, as we trail runners well know, running on trails can be more strenuous and work different muscles to the more consistent repetition of road running, so some common sense and patience is required to train your dog up to the level you want them to be at to run with you on trails.
+Even if you go running with your dog already on the pavement around town, as we trail runners well know, running on trails can be more strenuous and work different muscles to the more consistent repetition of road running, so some common sense and patience is required to train your dog up to the level you want them to be at to run with you on trails.

-One of the many great things about trail running with your dog compared to road running, is that you are naturally going to vary your speed, and have the perfect reason to take breathers and short breaks, so your dog can cool down and have a drink and possibly a snack before you get moving again.
+One of the many great things about going for a trail run with your dog compared to road running, is that you are naturally going to vary your speed, and have the perfect reason to take breathers and short breaks, so your dog can cool down and have a drink and possibly a snack before you get moving again.

-We started taking Kepler on short trail hikes when he was younger, and when he started running we gradually built up his running distance and frequency.
+We started taking our dog Kepler on short trail hikes when he was an older puppy, and when we started running him we gradually built up his running distance and frequency.
 He initially found it hard to run with us for any period of time AT OUR PACE.
-He’s perfectly capable of running twice as fast as us, and twice as far on a typical run, but that’s usually in bursts of fast running and then stopping to sniff.
-So it took training to get him to the point where he could run with us at our pace, more consistently.
-Like with most things we’ve trained our dog to do, it takes time and patience to get them to the level you want.
+Our young dog was perfectly capable of running twice as fast as us, and twice as far on a typical run, but that’s usually in bursts of fast running and then stopping to sniff.
+So it took training to get to the point where we could run our dog Kepler at our pace, more consistently.
+Like with most things we’ve trained our dog to do, it takes time and patience to get them to the level you want when it comes to running with them.

-The vet may also recommend certain vaccinations and preventative medications for your dog.
+The vet may also recommend certain vaccinations and preventative medications for your dog, which can be especially important if you are taking them running with you.
 For example, in addition to his regular vaccinations such as rabies, our dog Kepler takes a monthly preventative flea and tick repellant, and also a heartworm preventative, to reduce his risk of picking up any of these while out on the trails (heartworm is transmitted via mosquitoes in our part of the world).

 Working out a good technique for trail running with your dog is important.
-Running (or walking) your dog along trails is very different to running on the sidewalk.
+Running your dog along trails is very different to running on the sidewalk.
 For starters, the trail is likely to be much narrower, winding, and covered with obstacles to step on/over or go around.
-So that nice heel that you’ve been working hard on during your neighborhood walks is just not practical when trail running with your dog.
+So that nice heel that you’ve been working hard on during your neighborhood walks is just not always practical when trail running with your dog.
 Believe me, I know.
-It gets very difficult and confusing for your dog if you try and have them heel where there really isn’t the space for them to run next to you, they may trip over something, and – because they’re so close to you, you may well trip over them!
+It gets very difficult and confusing for your dog if you try and have them run next to you in a heel where there really isn’t the space for them to do that, they may trip over something, and – because they’re so close to you, you may well trip over them!

 We (and our dog trainer) worked very hard for a long time to get Kepler to the point where he will walk and run without pulling, so we can’t let him just start pulling the moment we go somewhere exciting.
 So we’ve taught Kepler that when we run on trails, it’s ok to run in front, but he can’t pull.
 We also taught him the commands ‘close’ (aka ‘stay close’) and ‘slow’, which means he can run near us, but no further than a given distance (the equivalent of the end of the leash), before we will call him back to be ‘close’ or to ‘heel’.
 This has been really important to differentiate between a walk in the heel position, and a run where he can be ‘close’ but not at our heel.